GeoMOER/moer-mpg-data-analysis/docs/units/_unit09/unit09-02_time_series.md

 ![]({{ site.baseurl }}/assets/images/rmd_images/e09-02/unnamed-chunk-8-1.png)<!-- -->

-Now the seasonal pattern becomes evident with negative correlations with a lag of around 6 months (summer/winter, spring/autumn) and positive correlations with lags around 12 month.
+Now the seasonal pattern becomes evident with negative correlations with a lag of around 6 months (summer/winter, spring/autumn) and positive correlations with lags around 12 months.
 The blue lines indicate the significance corresponding to a p value of 0.05 if normality can be assumed.
 The latter is generally the case for time series longer than 30 to 40 values for which the central limit theorem becomes effective.

-Aside from the auto-correlation, we could also look at the partial auto-correlation.
-The difference between those is that in the partial auto-correlation, the correlation between time lag t=0 and e.g. time lag t=t+10 is computed in such a manner that the influence of the auto-correlations in between is eliminated.
+In addition to auto-correlation, we can also look at partial auto-correlation.
+The difference between these is that in the partial auto-correlation, the correlation between time lag t=0 and e.g. time lag t=t+10 is computed in such a manner that the influence of the auto-correlations in between is eliminated.
 This leads to quite different results.
 For example, if you have a strong auto-correlation with lag 5, than it is not surprising that t=0 is not only related to t=t+5 but also to t=t+5+5.
 The partial auto-correlation of our dataset looks like this: